 The City of Madison has the fiduciary responsibilities over Public Health - Madison and Dane County ("department").
-The financial statement findings below have been duplicated from the City of Madison's single audit report.
+The financial statement finding below has been duplicated from the City of Madison's single audit report.

-FINDING 2018-001: INTERNAL CONTROL OVER FINANCIAL REPORTING
+FINDING 2019-001: INTERNAL CONTROL OVER FINANCIAL REPORTING

-Repeat of Finding 2017-001
+Repeat of Finding 2018-001

-Criteria: Auditing Standards contained in AU-C Sec.
+Criteria: Auditing standards contained in AU-C Sec.
 265 state that the city should have internal control procedures that enable the preparation of financial statements by city personnel that are free from material errors.